Sr isotope residual salt analysis (SrRSA)

 Approximately 2–3 cm3 pieces of pristine, consolidated core section is required; larger pieces can be sub-sampled at APT.

-It is also a good idea to analyze a mud cake sample from each well to check the implications of possible contamination of the plug samples by the mud.
+It is also a good idea to analyse a mud cake sample from each well to check the implications of possible contamination of the plug samples by the mud.

 Aqueous samples (0.5 mL) are evaporated to dryness and the residue dissolved in 3M HNO3 (200 µl).
 The Sr present is isolated by ion exchange.
 A Finnigan MAT 261 solid source is used for the mass spectrometry analyses.